 Description

-In the heart of the Weinviertel, nestled in the picturesque oak forests of the Leiser Berge Nature Park, Ernstbrunn Wildlife Park offers stimulating recreation for the whole family.
+In the heart of the Weinviertel, nestled in the picturesque oak forests of the Leiser Berge Nature Park, the Ernstbrunn Wildlife Park offers stimulating recreation for the whole family.

 Various deer species and mouflons cross the visitor paths in accessible enclosures, chamois and ibex climb steep rock faces, wild boar wallow in the mud and rummage for acorns.

-Once the thirst for knowledge has been quenched, children can let off steam in the fantastic playground with its exciting tree castle or feed small sheep and goats, while parents can enjoy hot and cold food in the "witches' hut" by the brick kiln pond.
+Once their thirst for knowledge has been quenched, children can let off steam in the fantastic playground with its exciting tree castle or feed small sheep and goats, while parents can enjoy hot and cold food in the "witches' hut" by the brick kiln pond.

 The imposing Ernstbrunn Castle towers above the wildlife park and its picturesque park, a 60-hectare landscaped garden, invites you to take a stroll.